 What are FADs?

+Most are made by humans.
 They may be free-floating or anchored to the seabed.
 Examples are buoys, floats, netting, webbing, plastics, bamboo, logs, and whale sharks.

 FAD management plans consider:

 - limiting the number of FADs used by purse-seining fishing vessels

 - modifying the design, operation, location and maintenance of FADs to minimise disruption to other fisheries.

 From 1 January 2020, all FADs (existing and new) must be designed and constructed so that they cannot entangle sharks, turtles, and other animals that are not the target of fishing operations.
 The WCPFC also recommends that they be made of biodegradable materials.

 - Marine Stewardship Certification (MSC)

 An evaluation of the sustainability of global tuna stocks relative to the Marine Stewardship Council criteria (January 2019) provides a basis for comparing stock scores.
 It is a useful source document for future tuna certifications or in the establishment of tuna fishery improvement projects (FIPs) and offers a “snapshot” of the current status of the stocks.